LoopKit/loopdocs/docs/browser/bb-errors.md

 ### What Information is Needed for Help

-1. Your GitHub address (required):
+1. Your GitHub name used for building (required):

-    * You can also provide a link to your repository like the example, but substitute your information
+    * Best to provide a link to your repository, like the example, but substitute your information
     * If you are building an app other than Loop, replace LoopWorkspace with the app repository name

     ``` {.text .copy  title="If you use an organization" }